-- E8.1 An employee who undertakes official travel within the span of hours may claim the travel time that falls within the span of hours as either flextime or time off in lieu (TOIL). - E8.2 Where employees are required to undertake official domestic travel outside the ordinary span of hours, or official overseas travel that does not attract a rest day, TOIL would normally be available.
+- E8.1 An employee who undertakes official travel, within the span of hours and where the total hours worked that day, including official travel, exceeds the employee's ordinary hours of duty, may claim the travel time that falls within the span of hours as either flextime or time off in lieu (TOIL). - E8.2 Where employees are required to undertake official domestic travel outside the ordinary span of hours, or official overseas travel that does not attract a rest day, flextime or TOIL would normally be available.
 The time off is not calculated at overtime rates. - E8.3 Excess travelling time (ETT).
-Employees performing duties classified as ASD1-ASD6 (or equivalent) are eligible to claim ETT when they are: - a. temporarily relocated; and

-- b. not receiving an approved travel budget; and - c. incurring additional travelling time (as per paragraph E8.4).

-E8.4 Where the additional time spent travelling exceeds one half hour in any day or a total of two and a half hours in any fortnight, ETT is paid at the rate of single time for travel on Monday to Saturday, and time and one half for travel on a Sunday or public holiday.
+Category A employees are eligible to claim ETT when they are: - a. temporarily relocated, and - b. not receiving an approved travel budget, and - c. incurring additional travelling time (as per paragraph E8.4). - E8.4 Where the additional time spent travelling exceeds one half hour in any day or a total of two and a half hours in any fortnight, ETT is paid at the rate of single time for travel on Monday to Saturday, and time and one half for travel on a Sunday or public holiday.
 Eligible employees may elect to receive a credit of flextime or use TOIL as an alternative to payment of ETT.

-E9 Working arrangements for Executive Level employees
+E9 Working arrangements for Category B employees

-E9.1 Executive level (EL) employees are sometimes required to work additional hours and salary for these employees already includes a measure of compensation for these extra hours.

-E9.2 The working arrangements for an EL employee should be agreed at the section or branch level through discussion between the manager and the EL employee.
+- E9.1 Category B employees are sometimes required to work additional hours and salary for these employees already includes a measure of compensation for these extra hours. - E9.2 The working arrangements for a Category B employee should be agreed at the section or branch level through discussion between the manager and the employee.
 The discussion should include consideration of the work requirements that will safely get the job done and reasonably allow the employee to balance their work and life.
 The pattern of hours is to be flexible enough to accommodate short term peaks and troughs in workload, and include any reasonable additional hours.
 The agreed pattern of hours is to be recorded.
 A supervisor is to grant time off in lieu (TOIL) in recognition of reasonable additional hours worked.
-TOIL may be taken as whole or part days and may be taken in conjunction with approved leave.

-E9.3 Unreasonable additional hours for an EL employee is where the hours worked are regularly or substantially more than those agreed.
-Consistent with the National Employment Standards, an employee may refuse to work unreasonable additional hours but where such hours are worked, the Director-General may grant TOIL on an hour for hour basis or alternatively overtime may be approved.
+TOIL may be taken as whole or part days and may be taken in conjunction with approved leave. - E9.3 Unreasonable additional hours for a Category B employee is where the hours worked are regularly or substantially more than those agreed.
+Consistent with the National Employment Standards, an employee may refuse to work unreasonable additional hours.
+What is unreasonable can vary based on the employee's personal circumstances.
+Where such hours are worked, the Director-General may grant TOIL on an hour for hour basis or approve overtime.
 Regardless of how the employee is compensated for working unreasonable additional hours, work requirements must be reviewed to ensure only reasonable additional hours are worked.